-This medication replaces the nicotine you would get in cigarettes and other tobacco products.
-The nicotine is absorbed through your cheeks.
+This medication replaces the nicotine you get in cigarettes and other tobacco products.
+The nicotine is absorbed through the inside of your mouth and cheeks.

-Use the gum when you have a cigarette craving.
+Use the gum when you have a tobacco craving.

 The gum comes in different strengths and flavours.
 You and your health care provider can decide what strength to start with based on your withdrawal symptoms.